How much does law school cost?

 Am I eligible for financial aid?

 You are eligible to receive financial aid, if needed, in an amount not to exceed the COA established by the law school you attend for the academic year.

-The law school’s financial aid office will review your financial aid application materials and calculate your eligibility for the various forms of financial aid from all sources.
+The financial aid office serving the law school will review your financial aid application materials and calculate your eligibility for the various forms of financial aid from all sources.
 It is important to carefully review your financial aid award and to understand the terms and conditions of all aid offered to you.
 All applicants for federal student aid (including loans) must complete the Free Application for Federal Student Aid (FAFSA).
 If you plan on enrolling in law school at the beginning of the fall term, you can apply for federal financial aid using the FAFSA beginning October 1 of the prior calendar year.

-The financial aid office will notify you of your financial aid eligibility once all application materials have been received and processed if you have been admitted to the school.
+The financial aid office serving the law school will notify you of your financial aid eligibility once all application materials have been received and processed if you have been admitted to the school.
 You may be eligible for several different types of aid, which may be available to bring the cost of attending law school within reach.
 The amount of aid you receive in each category will depend on your own resources, current federal regulations, and the financial aid policies and resources of each law school.
 But remember, the total amount of financial aid you are eligible to receive (including loans) cannot exceed—but can be equal to—the total COA for the academic year calculated by the school.
 So, funding should be available to attend whatever school you choose regardless of your current financial circumstances.

 What is independent and dependent status?

 All graduate and professional school students are considered financially independent of their parents for the purposes of determining federal aid eligibility.
 This means that for the purpose of applying for federal aid (including federal student loans), submission of parental information is not required.